-Important Advantages of PETG Filament in 3D PrintingAdmin
+Important Advantages of PETG Filament in 3D PrintingBeau Kuhn

-ABS and PLA filaments are widely known in the 3D printing universe, but PETG filament is quickly growing as a popular option for builds.
-The properties of PETG make it an appropriate choice in producing a vast array of impact-resistant and flexible items.
+ABS and PLA filaments are widely known in the 3D printing universe, but there are important advantages of PETG filament in 3D printing that are causing it to quickly growing as a popular option for builds.
+The properties of PETG make it an appropriate choice for producing a vast array of impact-resistant and flexible items.

 PETG is a modified form of polyethylene terephthalate (PET), a thermoplastic widely used in plastic bottles.
 In fact, 43 percent of U.S. soft drinks are delivered in PET bottles.

 Glycol-modified PET (PETG) is an increasingly popular filament material because it’s more durable than common alternatives.
 The addition of glycol prevents crystallization so it won’t become brittle when heated.
 PETG is a highly transparent co-polyester that can be dyed as required.
 It is possible to produce brightly colored, translucent prints with a nice, glossy finish with minimal post-processing.

 As the 3D printing industry matured, PETG emerged as a viable and attractive alternative to ABS and PLA.
 Here are some of the qualities that drive interest in this advanced filament material:

 - Excellent layer adhesion

 - Warp resistance